by Greg Glendell

 (From an article published as “Who’s a Naughty Parrot Then?” in Veterinary Times, (UK) 18th Feb 2008 – reprinted with permission)

-This article looks at the most common behavioural problems in companion parrots.
+This article looks at the most common behavioral problems in companion parrots.
 Some of the apparent causes of these problems are discussed, as well as the ease with which animals with complex needs can be acquired.
-The use of applied behaviour analysis in behaviour modification is also discussed.
+The use of applied behaviour analysis in behavior modification is also discussed.

 Introduction and general issues.

 The sight of a badly self-plucked parrot with its owner hoping for some ‘cure’ is all too frequent.
 Sometimes the bird has removed 90% of its own feathers and may even be self-mutilating its flesh.
 We might ask why such a sight is so common in parrot-like birds.
 It is of course as easy to acquire these ‘exotic’ animals as it is to acquire a domesticated pet such as a hamster, rat or a goldfish.
 Buyers are simply required to be over 16 years old.
 Most of the needs of species such as small domesticated rodents can be met while these animals are kept as pets.
 The provision of their needs is not particularly demanding for the animals’ keeper, compared with the effort required for most exotic animals.
 Nor are most other ‘pets’ particularly long-lived.
 Conversely, the medium-sized and larger parrots have complex needs and a lifespan similar to humans (Low 1992).
 However, it is as easy to acquire a parrot as it is any other commonly-available (but domesticated) species.
 The ease of acquisition bears no relationship to the knowledge required in order to keep the bird well.
 This is perhaps at the heart of the matter when we look at the quality of care many parrots receive as companion animals.